leo-cabezas/eecs443-final-project/README.md

-# Traffic Light Controller (4-way intersection)
+# Traffic Light Controller

 - **Institution:** University of Kansas
 - **Course:** EECS 443 (Digital Systems Design)

-A VHDL implementation of a traffic light system for a 4-way intersection, targeting the Nexys4 field-programmable gate array (FPGA) board.
+A simple VHDL implementation of a traffic light system for a 4-way intersection, targeting the Nexys A7 field-programmable gate array (FPGA) board.
+A simple Mealy finite state machine (FSM) determines the current state of the intersection based on the provided on-board switch inputs.
+External LED circuitry was added to visually display the state of the controller.

 <table>
   <tr>